JonathanMurray/pygame-primer/README.md

 You should see output similar to `2.0.0.dev10`.

-From now on, when we show code-examples, we'll assume that you have `import pygame` at the top of the file, and we'll often leave it out for brevity's sake.
+From now on, when we show code-examples, we'll assume that you have `import pygame` at the top of the file, and we'll sometimes leave it out (and other imports) for brevity's sake.

 ### 1.2 Launching a window